samuelgr/Xidi/DEVELOPERS.md

 Behavior is very similar to ButtonMapper in terms of the logic.
 However, instead of contributing to a virtual controller button press, this type of mapper simulates a key press on the system keyboard.
 Keys are identified by DirectInput scan code, which are listed as `DIK_*` constants in the file `dinput.h`.

 This type of mapper is considered to have a side effect because, unlike other types, it does not not contribute directly to virtual controller state but rather to the keyboard state.
 As a result it implements `ContributeNeutral` so that associated keyboard buttons can be released in the absence of input from the controller.

+##### MouseButtonMapper

+Behavior and implementation is extremely similar to KeyboardMapper.
+However, instead of a virtual keyboard key, this type of element mapper simulates a mouse button press on the system mouse.

 ##### PovMapper